Subscribe: Posts | Comments

 • Parallels: I am working on a documentation script for Parallels Remote Application Server.
 These are the servers for that script.

-• Synology: The lab’s Synology 1817 and 1817+ devices used for all kinds of things and used as Guinea Pigs for the new Linux Data Collector.
+• Synology: The lab’s Synology 1817 and 1817+ devices are used for all kinds of things and used as Guinea Pigs for the new Linux Data Collector.

 IGEL is a software company that makes it easy to manage endpoints, endpoint security, and endpoint optimizations.
 The first thing you should learn about IGEL is they have a wonderful community that you should join.
 The community has put together a Step-by-Step Getting Started Guide.